 - Deal closing rates

 A sales manager might see each of these data sets for each of their sales reps, and a C-level executive won’t see any of this.
 They’ll see averages of LTV, order sizes, and overall closing rates, along with other “bigger picture data.”

 Let’s say our sales executive wanted to dig deeper into the data around a promising new hire.
-If she was using a dashboard software, she could simply tap a few buttons on her dashboard and get to a view similar to that of the sales manager.
-Conversely, if the sales manager (or even the rep) wanted to understand how their job role fit into the company as a whole, they could “zoom out” as needed.
+If she was using dashboard software, she could simply tap a few buttons on her dashboard and get to a view similar to that of the sales manager.
+Conversely, if the sales manager (or even the rep) wanted to understand how their job role fits into the company as a whole, they could “zoom-out” as needed.
 This kind of “focus adjustment” just isn’t possible with spreadsheets.

-When presenting data and communicating insights, it is important to create a dialogue – no one likes being preached throughout a whole presentation.
-Letting your audience being part of it thanks to interactive dashboard features will convey your message more efficiently.
-By using real-time data and manipulating it live, encouraging your listeners to ask questions and drill-down the information by themselves, explore on their own, they will be much more engaged in the discussion.
-The interactivity is especially interesting in dashboarding with a diverse audience: newcomers are onboarded easily while experts can dig deeper in the data for more insights.
+When presenting data and communicating metrics, it is important to create a dialogue – no one likes being preached throughout a whole presentation.
+Letting your audience be part of it thanks to interactive dashboard features will convey your message more efficiently.
+By using real-time data and manipulating it live, encouraging your listeners to ask questions and drill down the information by themselves, explore on their own, they will be much more engaged in the discussion.
+The interactivity is especially interesting in dashboarding with a diverse audience: newcomers are onboarded easily while experts can dig deeper into the data for more intel.

 The business world changes quickly.

 For example, with real-time monitoring, you can see how a phone outreach campaign is going for a big product launch you have coming up.
-If, a week into the campaign, you notice that you’re not getting any results via your dashboard, you can make a quick intervention and switch to digital ads, direct mail, or some other strategy.
+If a week into the campaign, you notice that you’re not getting any results via your dashboard, you can do a quick intervention and switch to digital ads, direct mail, or some other strategy.